dspinhirne/netaddr-rb/README.md

 # Coding Style
-I follow the following conventions:
+I use the following conventions:
-* I use tabs for indention, as tabs make it really easy to adjust indention widths on the fly.
+* I use tabs for indention since tabs make it really easy to adjust indention widths on the fly.
 * I do not follow rigid limits on line lengths.
 My editor auto-wraps so I add a line break where it feels appropriate.
 * I'm not a fan of obfuscation.
 I prefer clear code over fancy code.
 * I try to add sensible comments... mostly because I forget what the hell I was thinking 3 months down the road.